hihihippp/scottsievert.github.io/src/source/_posts/2014-07-31-common-mathematical-misconceptions.markdown

 [discrete Fourier transform]:https://en.wikipedia.org/wiki/Discrete_Fourier_transform
 [wavelet transform]:https://en.wikipedia.org/wiki/Wavelet_transform
-[^linear]:That is if the only depend on the simplest forms of integration and differentation.
+[^linear]:That is if they only depend on the simplest forms of integration and differentiation

 Addition and scalar multiplication are defined element-wise for matrices, so any linear function can be represented by a matrix.
 There are matrices for